ChrisApacible/projects/misc_hexer/readme.txt

-Program written by Black Box Fan on Nov 30, 2013

-Hexes models to others.
-Not guaranteed to work.
+Hexes tf2 models to others.

 Drag the files for the source model to "input" folder.
 Make sure they all have the same base name!

 For example:

-football_helmet.dx80.vtxfootball_helmet.dx90.vtxfootball_helmet.mdlfootball_helmet.phyfootball_helmet.sw.vtxfootball_helmet.vvd
+football_helmet.dx80.vtx
+football_helmet.dx90.vtx
+football_helmet.mdl
+football_helmet.phy
+football_helmet.sw.vtx
+football_helmet.vvd

 Next, list the paths of all models you want to replace in "config.txt".
 The paths should be relative to "models/" and should be in